-the by-pass line is present and its frequency and voltage are suitable the UPS display panel indicates NORMAL OPERATION.
+the bypass line is present and its frequency and voltage are suitable the UPS display panel indicates NORMAL OPERATION.

-- 1) close disconnecting switch SWMB (the control logic automatically disables the inverter) - 2) open all the switches on the device (SWIN, SWOUT, SWBY and the battery cabinet disconnectors/fuses) and keep only disconnecting switch SWMB (maintenance by-pass line) closed.
+- 1. Pressing keys 3, 6, 4, 7, 2, 6, 3 in succession as shown on the display activates the command for bypass with shutdown of the inverter; - 2. close disconnecting switch SWMB; - 3. open all the switches on the device (SWIN, SWOUT, SWBY and the battery cabinet disconnectors/fuses) and keep only disconnecting switch SWMB (maintenance bypass line) closed.
 The control panel remains off.